nikolavelkovski/e-commerce-task/Readme.md

 3. Create environment-specific configuration files:

-   Create a `.env` file in the root directory or and copy the information from `.env.example`;
+   Create a `.env` file in the root directory or and copy the information from `.env.example` and put the information of your local posgresql database created;

    **.env**